AldoSuba/docs.buf.build/docs/reference/inputs.md

 ### format option

-The `format` option can be used on any schema string to override the derived format.
+The `format` option can be used on any schema to override the derived format.

 Examples: